Everything you need to know to chase creativity

 Have you ever wanted an easy blueprint to make it in the film business?
 I know I have.
 Well, you are in for a treat.
 I had an amazing interview with Richard “RB” Botto from the online film community Stage 32.com.Indie Film Hustle

 Richard "RB" Botto is the Founder and CEO of Stage 32.com the world's largest social media site and educational hub for film, television and theater creatives.
-Prior to creating Stage 32, Botto was the Founder, Publisher and Editor of RAZOR magazine, a national men’s lifestyle magazine which boasted a readership of 1.5 million at its peak.Dave Bullis Podcast
+Prior to creating Stage 32, Botto was the Founder, Publisher and Editor of RAZOR magazine, a national men’s lifestyle magazine which boasted a readership of 1.5 million at its peak.Make Your Movie Podcast (IFH Podcast)

 Read what the media has to say